MatzoMT/cs1302-arcade/README.md

 ## Academic Honesty

-You agree to the Academic Honesty policy as outlined in the course syllabus, course website, and your team application.
+You agree to the Academic Honesty policy as outlined in the course syllabus and the University honesty website.
 Furthermore, you must adhere to the copyright notice and licensing information at the bottom of this document.

 Additionally, we recognize that free and open-source software implementations of the games described in this project are available.
 You are expected to write